 We also found people also think car dealers are more likely to:

 - provide accurate car history and information (65%)

 - uphold the legal rights of a buyer (81%)

 - and provide a better quality product/service (72%)

-But more people think private sellers (53%) are more likely to provide value for money over car dealers (25%).
-But almost one in four didn’t think either of them are likely to do this.
+More people think private sellers (53%) are more likely to give value for money over car dealers (25%).
+But almost one in four didn’t think either of them is likely to do this.

 Top tips to remember when buying a second-hand car

 - If your car is faulty, you have 30 days from taking ownership of it to reject it and get a full refund under the Consumer Rights Act.

 - If you’re past the first 30 days, but a problem has arisen that you think would have been there at the time of purchase, you’re entitled to ask for a repair or replacement free of charge.

 - In most cases this will be a repair, as whoever sold the car to you will usually be able to prove that the cost of replacing it would be disproportionate.
 If the attempt at a repair or replacement is unsuccessful, you’re entitled to a refund.